JamieKnight/formica/README.md

 $prefilledHtmlForm = Formica::prefill($yourHtmlForm, $filteredData);
 ```

-Want to add a HTML class named "invalid" to all the inputs that are invalid?
+Want to add an HTML class named "invalid" to all the inputs that are invalid?
 We got that.

 ```php
 $prefilledHtmlForm = Formica::prefill($yourHtmlForm, $filteredData, $resultSet);